jeneser/vue-scroll-behavior/README.md

 Vue.use(vueScrollBehavior, {
   router: router,    // The router instance
   maxLength: 100,    // Saved history List max length
-  ignore: [/\/boo/, /\/zoo/]    // ignore some routes, they will directly scroll to the top })
+  ignore: [/\/boo/, /\/zoo/],    // ignore some routes, they will directly scroll to the top
+  delay: 0          // Delay by a number of milliseconds })
 ```